stackshareio/awesome-stacks/README.md

 Awesome Stacks is a community-curated list of tech stacks that are known to work well for building different types of applications.
 It is open source and inspired by the original [awesome list](http://awesome.re/).

-Stacks are organizated into categories based on programming languages, frameworks or architectures.
-To contribute a stack, see the instructions in [CONTRIBUTING.md](CONTRIBUTING.md).
+Stacks are organizated into categories based on programming languages, frameworks, architectures or use cases.
+Each stack includes a list of the key tools in the stack.
+To contribute or improve a stack, see the instructions in [CONTRIBUTING.md](CONTRIBUTING.md).

 See the [awesomestacks.dev](https://awesomestacks.dev/) website for a more browsable version of this page that also contains more information about the stacks.